You are viewing a story from harrypotterfanfiction.com

 Chapter 13: The Coven (reprise)

-I say woke up, and I say cold, but I actually mean more like regained consciousness and shivering as a side effect resulting from the application of a stunning spell to the back.
+I say woke up, and I say freezing, but I actually mean more like regained consciousness and shivering as a side effect resulting from the suspected application of a stunning spell to the back.

 For the briefest of moments, I was convinced that the zombie apocalypse was, in fact, upon us all, and these were my first few seconds as a member of the undead.

 Minimalist.
 If there was any word to describe them, it was minimalist.
-Tight black roll-necked jumpers, rimless spectacles, pristine jeans, a sense of general cleanliness and hygiene I hadn’t seen since I last saw Rose.
-On the three women present, sleek black bobs: on the four men, a completely lack of any hair whatsoever.
+Tight black roll-necked jumpers, rimless spectacles, pristine jeans, a sense of general cleanliness and hygiene I hadn’t seen since I waved goodbye to Rose.
+On the three women present, sleek black bobs: on the four men, shiny bald heads.

-I wanted to scream, but I was far too baffled.
+I wanted to scream, but I was far too confused for any sort of emotional outburst.

 One of the men stepped forward.

 It was all a bit too much to take in at once.
-I tried to lift my hands, but found that my right hand was pinned to the floor and almost numb – I turned my head and saw that Scorpius was sitting beside me, clutching onto my hand so tight he’d managed to cut off the blood supply to it.
+I tried to push myself upwards, but found that my right hand was pinned to the floor and almost numb – I turned my head and saw that Scorpius was sitting beside me, clutching onto my hand so tight he’d managed to cut off the blood supply to it.

 The plus side was that he hadn’t been caught up in a zombie apocalypse.
 The downside was that he looked terrified and was sporting a spectacular cut on the corner of his mouth.